seyDoggy/grand-xp-storefront/readme.md

 # Seydoggy Storefront

-Seydoggy Storefront is a child theme of the popular [WooCommerce Storefront](https://woocommerce.com/storefront/) theme.
+Grand-XP Storefront is a child theme of the popular [WooCommerce Storefront](https://woocommerce.com/storefront/) theme.
 It is designed to extend the functionality and styling of the parent theme while maintaining compatibility with WooCommerce.

 ## Installation